-C8D In addition, does your institution use applicants' test scores for academic advising?
+C8D In addition, does y our institution use applicants test scores s for acade mic advising?

-C8D Yes No • X -
+C8D Yes No Х

-C8E Latest date by which SAT or ACT scores must be received for fall- C8E Latest date by which SAT Subject Test scores must be received for
+C8E Latest date by which SAT or ACT scores must be received for fall- C8E Latest date by which SAT Subject Test scores must be received for fall-term admission

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, C8F | Completion of the SAT or ACT (with or without essay) and receipt of those scores are a Barrett, The Honors College, admissions requirement.
-Some colleges/schools have SAT or ACT requirements for admission to their majors.
-To learn more about requirements, find the major of your interest at ASU Degree Search.
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, C8F SAT/ACT required for Honors College and for some majors.